RajeevSingh52003/AlumniConnect/README.md

 *AlumniConnect - Alumni Management System*

 *Description:*
-AlumniConnect is a simple contact management system developed using Tkinter in Python.
+AlumniConnect is a simple alumni management system developed using Tkinter in Python.
 It allows users to add, update, delete, and search for alumni contacts.
 The system uses SQLite as the backend database to store contact information.

 *Features:*
 1. Add New Alumni: Allows users to input details such as first name, last name, graduation year, gender, age, company, and phone number to add a new alumni contact.